yemanbh/3D-CT-Lung-Scan-Registration/README.md

 ![](inhale.PNG "inhae and exhale images")

-* More detail of the project can be found in report.pdf file.
+* More detail about the project can be found in report.pdf file.